codeceptjs/CodeceptJS/docs/visual.md

 ## Using Applitools

 Applitools helps Test Automation engineers, DevOps, and FrontEnd Developers continuously test and validate visually perfect mobile, web, and native apps.
-Now it can be used with CodeceptJS.
+Now it can be used with HermionaJS.

 ### Setup